 Perhaps after many adventures with your swag or tent, you’re looking to combine the best of both worlds.
 But which one is going to suit you best?

-With several models available, such as the Oztrail Easy Fold, Oztent Jet Bunker, Jet Bunker XL, and Kamp-Rite Original Tent Cot, Oversize Tent Cot, and Double Tent Cot – there are a few on the market to choose from.
+With several models available, such as the Oztrail Easy Fold, Oztent Bunker, Oztent Bunker XL, and Kamp-Rite Original Tent Cot, Oversize Tent Cot, and Double Tent Cot – there are a few on the market to choose from.

 In this blog, we give you a quick rundown of some of the stretcher tents available in the video, and then we take on the most popular questions asked about stretcher tents.
 Here we go…